pengowen123/rust-pushrod/README.md

 ### Pre-Requisite for Mac OS X

-You must download and install MoltenGL's distribution of OpenGL ES 2 and copy the `*.dylib` files that are extracted to `/usr/local/lib` on your system.
+You must download and install MoltenGL's distribution of [OpenGL ES 2](https://moltengl.com/downloads/) and copy the `*.dylib` files that are extracted to `/usr/local/lib` on your system.
 You should also use `brew` on your system.
 If you have Homebrew already installed, use `brew install glfw` to install the `GLFW` formula.

+Please note, **do not** install the MoltenGL library - only install the OpenGL ES libraries.
+MoltenGL requires a runtime license.

 ### Pre-requisite for Linux